GRyanRI/boilerplate/README.md

-# boilerplate
+# boilerplate (React, Node, Express)

-The boilerplate can be used to setup a React web app.
+The boilerplate can be used to setup a React web app with a Node / Express backend.

 This boilerplate provides you the ability to:
   1. Render React using react and react-dom